 The Initial Public Offering (IPO) on Euronext Brussels (Belgium) resulted in an aggregate capital increase in the Company of €73.7 million (including share premium) in exchange for 4,335,000 new shares in the Company at the price of EUR 17 per share.
 The conversion of a convertible loan of €1.0 million in shares resulted (triggered by the IPO) in an aggregate capital increase in the Company of €1.0 million (including share premium) in exchange for 65,359 new shares in the Company.
 The convertible loan was entered into between the Company and Noshaq SA ("Noshaq") on June 26, 2020 for an amount of €1.0 million.
 The convertible loan had a non-compounding interest rate of 2.50% per annum.
 The trigger events for a mandatory conversion were (i) an initial public offering, (ii) qualifying financing and (iii) a trade sale.
 If no mandatory conversion has taken place on or prior to the second anniversary of date of the loan, we will be able to opt for an optional conversion to force Noshaq to convert the entire outstanding Principal Amount at nominal value into new shares.
-The convertible loan was accounted for prior to conversion feature between the issue date and the conversion date is immaterial.
+The convertible loan was accounted for prior to conversion at fair value with changed in fair value through the profit or loss.
+Change in fair value of this conversion feature between the issue date and the conversion date is immaterial

-As part of the initial public offering, the Company incurred direct-attributable transaction costs of $\notin 6.5$ million which have been deducted from the share premium.
-The proceeds from the IPO net of transaction costs amounted to $\notin 67.2$ million.
-For the other capital increases the transactions costs amounted to $\notin 96,000$ .
+As part of the initial public offering, the Company incurred direct-attributable transaction costs of €6.5 million which have been deducted from the share premium.
+The proceeds from the IPO net of transaction costs amounted to €67.2 million.
+For the other capital increases the transactions costs amounted to €96,000.